• Art Magazine

 Graffiti and the symbolism of neon

-Photographer by Gabriel Bassino @Gabrielbassino, via Unsplash
+Photographed by Gabriel Bassino @gabrielbassino, via Unsplash

 Photo by Leonardo Sanches @lesanches, via Unsplash